buley/personal/src/content/self-sabotage.md

 > *“Be master of mind rather than mastered by mind.” — Zen Proverb*

+> *"The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge." — Stephen Hawking*

 *Self-awareness isn't about self-criticism—it's about strategic optimization of natural tendencies.*

 I hold myself to high standards, value independence above all else, and operate with a level of precision that ensures I stay in control of my own outcomes.

 These traits have made me **effective, resilient, and sharp**, but I also recognize that my greatest strengths can turn against me when left unchecked.

 ## 1. The Independence Paradox